unional/coolCodeExamples/README.template.md

 # [Example Name]
-// Purpose
+Purpose / What's cool about it?

+# Author
+About you.
+Especially your handle name or repo url.

-# Versions
+# Support Versions
-// Supported language/framework/library versions
+Supported language/framework/library versions

+# Local Dependencies
+Any dependencies on other codes in this repository

 # Details
-// Any detail about the example
+Any detail about the example, such as:
+* Design decisions
+* File structure
+* How to run